Michael Teachings for Curious ChristiansBy JOHN ROTH

 Wikipedia: "The seven deadly sins, also known as the capital vices or cardinal sins, is a grouping and classification of vices.
 Behaviors or habits are classified under this category if they directly engender other immoralities.
 According the standard list, they are hubristic pride, greed, lust, malicious envy, gluttony, wrath and sloth, which are also contrary to the seven virtues."

 While Michael doesn't use the concepts of sins that will damn someone to Hell or Purgatory, the Michael Teaching has a somewhat similar list of seven Chief Features, Obstacles or Dragons (the exact term depends on the channel).
-These are Self-Destruction, Greed, Self-Depreciation, Arrogance, Martyrdom, Impatience and Stubbornness.
+These are Self-Destruction, Greed, Self-Deprecation, Arrogance, Martyrdom, Impatience and Stubbornness.

 A student of the Michael Teaching who is applying the teachings will usually be working with various techniques to minimize and possibly eliminate the Chief Features.
 The latter is very rarely accomplished.